Joey Slye: 2022 season

 The team placed a restricted free agent tender on Slye on March 16, 2022, with Slye agreeing to a two-year contract worth around $5 million on April 11.

 During Week 10 of the 2022 NFL season against the 8–0 Philadelphia Eagles, Slye played a key part in Washington's 32–21 upset victory.
 He made all four of his field goals attempts, including a career long 58-yard field goal and another from 55 yards.
 For this performance, Slye was named NFC Special Teams player of the week.
 At the end of November 2022, he was named NFC Special Teams Player of the Month for his performance of 37 points, going 7 for 8 on extra points and 10 for 10 on field goals.
 During Week 13, Slye made two of three field goal attempts, missing a 52-yard attempt in the fourth quarter and with the game resulting in a 20–20 tie against the New York Giants.

-In Week 8 of the 2023 season, Slye set a Commanders franchise record for the longest field goal made: 61 yards.
+He finished the 2022 season converting 25 of 30 field goal attempts and 24 of 28 extra point attempts.